Use these sample cover letters if:

-- You're looking for work at a particular company or business
+- you're looking for work with a particular employer

-- There are no advertised vacancies at that business
+- there are no advertised vacancies at that employer.

-For sample cover letters designed for other situations, check out our Sample Cover Letters page.
+For sample cover letters designed for other situations, see our sample cover letters page.

 Key points of a cold calling cover letter are that it:

 - explains why you're writing to the business

 - shows you've taken the time to research the business

 - links this research to your own experience, values, interests or goals